Amos47/2400/Chapter4/Ch04_Basics.md

 Strategy at its highest level is a set of articulated goals for a person, an organisation or a firm, along with a plan specifying how to get there.
 CHECK THIS OUT.

+Alignment is meant to alleviate competing underlying goals.
+If IT has a set of goals that are in conflict with those of the firm, then effort is wasted (and resources).
+Alignment is key.

 My notion of circularity.
 There's no other *service function* that also can generate revenue AND implement strategy.
 IT alignment infographic.

 Must discuss strategic alignment here - promised in Chapter 2.